The Stuff: Copyright dispute

 The company Effects Associates was hired by Cohen to supply some of the special effects shots.
 When the shots were delivered, Cohen was not satisfied with shots of exploding factory buildings and paid only half (c. $8,000) of the agreed price for those shots.
-Effects Associates brought an action against Cohen in court to claim full compensation, but also because the parties had no written copyright agreement regarding the use of the shots.
+In Effects Associates v.
+Cohen, Effects Associates brought an action against Cohen in court to claim full compensation, but also because the parties had no written copyright agreement regarding the use of the shots.
 The trial court decided in favor of Cohen, ruling that a grant was "implied" for the non-exclusive use of the shots in the film.
 At the United States Court of Appeals for the Ninth Circuit in 1990, Cohen tried to say that under Section 204 of the Copyright Act, the transfer had to be written down, and this transfer was not in writing, but it did not apply to him.
 Judge Alex Kozinski, the presiding judge of the Court of Appeals for the Ninth Circuit at the time, said:

 Section 204's writing requirement is not unduly burdensome; it necessitates neither protracted negotiations nor substantial expense.
 The rule is really quite simple: If the copyright holder agrees to transfer ownership to another party, that party must get the copyright holder to sign a piece of paper saying so.
 It doesn't have to be the Magna Charta; a one-line pro forma statement will do.

 Consequently, the Court of Appeals of the Ninth Circuit rejected Cohen's statement, held summary judgment on the existence of an "implied license" that does not require writing, confirmed the ruling, and confirmed that Effects Associates still retained the copyright for use outside of The Stuff and could allow other parties to use the footage.